-One of the patterns that appears to emerge from the various age comparisons above is that a reduction of use in some of the more marginal resources began to occur well before the most current dataset shows.
+One of the patterns that appears to emerge from the various age comparisons in Figure 2-25 is that a reduction of use in some of the more marginal resources began to occur well before the most current dataset shows.
 Younger households, even in the years prior to EVOS, showed less diverse attempts to harvest certain resources, and in turn less diverse overall harvests, than older households.